 Why Most Of The Indian Start-Ups Fail In 2023 [Not To Do List]

 India is the home of 107 unicorns.
 Until September 2022, 21 unicorns were born in India, surpassing China.
 It is surprising to note that 1 out of every 10 unicorns globally has been born in India.
-Looking at the stats, the situation seems bright.
+Looking at the statistics, the situation seems bright.
 Unfortunately, it is not so!
 The so-called unicorns of India have already laid off 15,000+ employees amid the fear of global recession.
 In this blog, we are going to discuss the reasons for start-up failure in India, some business planning tips, and case studies.
 If you want to drive your startup smoothly on a bumpy road, keep reading.

 Reason #1 Improper Product-Market Fit